vatesfr/xen-orchestra/docs/docs/purchase.md

 ![](./assets/upgradestep4.png)

-5. If you chosse wire transfer, you have now the possibility to download a quote.
+5. If you choose wire transfer, you have now the possibility to download a quote.
 As you can see, the remaining period of your previous plan is now a credit note applied on this upgrade.

 ![](./assets/upgradestep5.png)